 Environmental Engineers

-The job of environmental engineers is to decrease the damage rate to the environment by minimizing pollution and waste.
+The job of environmental engineers is to decrease the environmental damage rate by minimizing pollution and waste.
 They use scientific approaches in soil science, chemistry, and biology to establish systems that manage contamination and pollution.

-One needs to have the critical thinking, inspection, and communication to be an environmental engineer.
+To be an environmental engineer, one must have critical thinking, inspection, and communication.
 Overall, this sector offers immense scope for people qualified in biological, mechanical, chemical, thermal, and radioactive engineering.

 - Qualification: A bachelor’s degree in engineering